 Over the centuries, the theological debate has been, "Do we rule over sin, or does sin rule us?"
 Across the years of my ministry (35+), I have far too often been surprised by the secret sin that absolutely reigns over and oppresses many.
 Far too frequently, I have sat in my study as someone, respected in the church and/or the community, in a moment of desperation, revealed the dark, secret sin that was absolutely ruling over them.

-On one occasion I experienced almost a group revelation of this sort.
-I was addressing a church men's group of about 50, and I made a remark about how widespread the involvement in Internet pornography had become; and that, if we knew the truth, there were probably men in that group who were being victimized by it, that very day.
+On one occasion I experienced a kind of group revelation of this sort.
+I was addressing a church men's group of about 50, and I made a remark about how widespread the involvement in Internet pornography had become.
+I said that, if we knew the truth, there were probably men in this group who were being victimized by internet porn, that very day.